Generic usage¶

 $> COMMAND [SUBCOMMAND] --ignore-dir PYTHON_REGEX

-only considers unhidden NetCDF files by default excuding the regular expression ^\..*$
+esgprep only considers unhidden NetCDF files by default excuding the regular expression ^\..*$ and

 $> COMMAND [SUBCOMMAND] --include-file PYTHON_REGEX --exclude-file PYTHON_REGEX